DexTrac-Inc/cl_jobs/README.md

 ## Usage

-The application runs in two modes:
+The application runs in multiple modes:

 1. Scheduler Mode:
    ```bash